Text Us Text to Contact Us

 • The amount of scarring in and around the milk ducts.

-• The amount of overall breast tissue and nerve damage that occurred during surgery (often impacted most by the type of breast implant surgery performed).
+• The amount of overall breast tissue and nerve damage that occurred during breast surgery (often impacted most by the type of breast implant surgery performed).

 We will discuss these and other factors in more depth below.